 Stargazing in Sydney is becoming more and more popular.
 And, although light pollution will hamper many efforts to get out and marvel at the huge “balls of gas burning billions of miles away”, there are quite a few phenomenal spots near Sydney perfect for stargazers to look up at the night sky and be amazed by the cosmos and its celestial wonders.

 We’ve rounded up a few favourite places to see the stars near Sydney, with or without a telescope or binoculars; however, those always help.

 Not far from the bright lights of the city, the Sydney Observatory is one of Australia’s historically significant astronomical sites.
 Today, it is a museum and education centre housing an 1874 29cm lens telescope, a 42cm computer-controlled telescope and a hydrogen-alpha solar telescope—in laymen’s terms, some pretty strong stargazing equipment.

-Overlooking Sydney Harbour, the site is currently being renovated but will be reopening to the public in mid-2022.
+Overlooking Sydney Harbour at Observatory Hill, the site is currently being renovated.
 In the meantime, make use of Sydney Observatory’s monthly sky guides as well as dive into their Southern Sky Livestreams starring a guest astrophysicist every month.

 Linden Observatory, Blue Mountains

 The Blue Mountains are close enough to Sydney for a day trip and far enough away to offer dark skies that are great for stargazing.
 Just 80 kilometres from the city, you’ll find the Linden Observatory which was built in the 1930s and 1940s by amateur astronomer Ken Beames.

 If you’re keen on getting a look at the site’s 61-centimetre telescope, or if you want to join one of the regular beginner groups for a tour of the sky, you can make an appointment (or ask for more info) with supernova hunter Rev. Bob Evans by filling out this form.